johan162/oneselect/docs/api.md

 *   `project_id` (string, required): The UUID of the project.
 *   `dimension` (string, query, required): One of "complexity", "value".
 *   `target_certainty` (number, query, optional, default=0.0): Target transitive coverage level (0.0-1.0).
 When set to a value > 0, the endpoint returns 204 No Content once transitive coverage reaches this threshold.
 Common values: 0.7 (70%), 0.8 (80%), 0.9 (90%).
 When set to 0.0 (default), comparisons continue until all orderings are known via transitivity.
+*   `include_progress` (boolean, query, optional): When true, includes progress metrics in the response to avoid a separate round-trip to the progress endpoint.

 **Response (200 OK):**
 ```json